1. Salaries and wages

 9. Indirect costs

 Indirect costs are expenses that are related to the conduct of research but that can not be directly attributable to a particular project.
 The indirect cost rate used by USI is negotiated periodically with the Department of Health and Human Services (DHHS) in accordance with federal regulations.
-Current USI negotiated indirect cost rate is 51% of salaries and wages, exclusive of fringe benefits.
-It is expressed as a percentage of salaries and wages in the budget.
+Current USI negotiated indirect cost rate is:

 (Some of the information on this page was adapted from Wellesley College.)